bobbyjim/x16-corewar/README.md

 ## Compatability Rating X

-This implementation is an extension of the original Core War rules from 1984.
-The references below use the terms 84: (original spec), 86: (ICWS'86), 88: (ICWS'88), 94: (ICWS'94 draft), and X: (variant feature).
+This implementation is an extension of the original Core War rules from the original spec ("84"), the ICWS'86 spec ("86"), ICWS'88 spec ("88"), 1994 draft ("94"), and variant extensions ("X").

 ## Opcodes